 Schellenberg was arrested in 2014.

-State media has played up coverage of his case following the deterioration in relations with Canada.
-The court invited media to cover the retrial, and state television aired a five-minute segment on the proceedings.
+Chinese state media has played up coverage of Schellenberg's case following the deterioration in relations with Canada.